-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Local Government, promulgated by the State Auditor pursuant to Minn.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65.
 Accordingly, the audit included such tests of the accounting records and such other auditing procedures as we considered necessary in the circumstances.

-The Minnesota Legal Compliance Audit Guide for Local Government contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
+The Minnesota Legal Compliance Audit Guide for Political Subdivisions contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
 Our study included all of the listed categories.

-The results of our tests indicate that, for the items tested, Rainbow Rider complied with the material terms and conditions of applicable legal provisions.
+The results of our tests indicate that for the items tested, Rainbow Rider complied with the material terms and conditions of applicable legal provisions, except as described in the Schedule of Findings and Questioned Costs as item 10-1.

-Rainbow Rider's written responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
+Rainbow Rider's written responses to the internal control and legal compliance findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
 We did not audit Rainbow Rider's responses and, accordingly, we express no opinion on them.